carledwards/thecarledwards-site/content/posts/carls-tech-tenets.md

 ## 7. The Real Unlock of xAI/Grok: Understanding (My Wife's) Universe

 Elon talks about using xAI and Grok to understand the universe.
 But what if it could understand my wife?
-Imagine a live feed that tells me her mood or whether it's a good time to ask for something.
+Imagine a up-to-date status that tells me her mood to ask about about going for a long motorcycle ride or buying something.